 Anthologies are perfect for students who are just being introduced to classical music.
 They allow you to expose students a variety of styles and composers at a great value.
 Even if the student does not study all of the pieces in the anthology, they can use the others for sight-reading practice or play them just-for-fun later in their piano study.

-In most cases, I give my students their first classical anthology soon after they complete the first level of their method book.
+In most cases, I give my students their first classical anthology soon after they complete the Primer and Level 1 of their method book.
 I have tried out a variety of different anthologies in order to determine which ones work best for students at that early level.
 It is nice to have a few options to chose from, so that your students are not all playing the same repertoire.

 Below is a list of some excellent anthologies I have evaluated for their suitability as an early elementary level student’s first introduction to classical music.
 I’ve also included comments about each book’s value, length, variety of selections, clarity of the score, quality of the editing, etc. I hope you can find my list and comments useful!